 What Rising Interest Rates Mean for Fintech-Bank Partnerships

-The Federal Reserve has upped the ante again by raising interest rates another 0.75% in an effort to combat inflation.
-This is the fourth rate hike in five months, and additional increases are expected later in the year.
+The Federal Reserve raised interest rates another 0.75% in an effort to combat inflation.
 How do these hikes impact partnerships between fintechs (which include embedded finance companies) and banks?

 While capital will become more expensive for fintechs, the outlook isn’t all bleak.
 In fact, banks — which serve as the backbone of most fintech businesses — typically experience strong growth in a rising rate environment.
 Thoughtful partnerships between banks, fintechs, and embedded finance companies, while leveraging banking as a service (BaaS), can help all sides grow their businesses in a high interest rate environment.

 Fintech and embedded finance business models may shift

 Over the last decade, fintech and embedded finance business models were supported by an extended period of low interest rates, which stimulated growth and investments.
 This environment had varying impacts on different business models:

 - Investment platforms benefited from strong equity market performance, which drove increased assets-under-management and fee income.

 - HR and payroll tech companies were supported by strong corporate investment, resulting in low unemployment rates.

 - Mobile payments and digital wallet businesses were easily able to attract deposits — customers valued ease of use and convenience over the relatively low annual percentage yield (APY) they might earn on their savings accounts.